 Persons with disabilities are also more vulnerable to human rights violations in situations of insecurity and armed conflict.
-Moreover, these situations are often the cause of disabilities, both physical and mental.
+Moreover, these situations are often the cause of disabilities, both physical and mental, which impacts a person's education.
+In situations of armed conflict and insecurity, women and girls with disabilities in particular not only face additional barriers to accessing formal and non-formal education, but are also at an increased risk of sexual violence and violence, especially women and girls with disabilities who are refugees, asylum seekers, migrants or internally displaced persons, or those who are homeless or living in poverty.
 In order to ensure that persons with disabilities benefit from the same educational opportunities as others, the Convention on the Rights of Persons with Disabilities provides specific protection and seeks to ensure that the needs of persons with disabilities are met in both insecurity and armed conflict.
 Improved recognition of the vulnerability and needs of persons with disability is necessary in IHL.
-While all the rules of IHL are to be applied in accordance with the principle of 'no adverse distinction' (which may include disability), and IHL set outs out special protection for the sick and wounded and those in need of medical care, it does not specifically address the needs of persons with a disability.
+While all the rules of IHL are to be applied in accordance with the principle of 'no adverse distinction' (which may include disability), and IHL set outs out special protection for the sick and wounded and those in need of medical care, it does not specifically address the needs of persons with disability.